Projects

 Compact RISC-V Core (Verilog)

-A compact, synthesizable RV32I-style RISC‑V core implemented in Verilog.
+Yaseen designed a compact, synthesizable RV32I-style RISC‑V core implemented in Verilog.
 The design contains a simple program counter, register file, ALU, control unit, and synchronous instruction/data memories designed to infer Intel M9K BRAMs.
 The repository includes reusable RTL components (muxes, adders), a small testbench suite compatible with ModelSim and Verilator, and documentation for Quartus-based FPGA builds.

 Verification used directed testbenches and waveform inspection to validate instruction execution.
 An OpenLane flow was used to generate a GDS II layout, demonstrating an end-to-end path from RTL to a fabrication-ready layout.